Josh Jung Player Props: Rangers vs. Astros

 Josh Jung At The Plate

-- In 35.4% of his games this season, Jung has driven in at least one run.
-In 13 of those games (16.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.
+- Jung has an RBI in 29 of 80 games this year, with multiple RBI in 13 of them.
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.